experimental-design/bofire/docs/domains.md

 - `MinimizeObjective`: The objective is to minimize the output variable(s).
 Note that minimization objectives can be transformed into maximization objectives and vice versa just by multiplying the corresponding output by -1.
 - `MaximizeSigmoidObjective`: The objective is to maximize the output variable(s) using a sigmoid transformation.
 This is useful for objectives that are not linear in the output variable(s).
 - `MinimizeSigmoidObjective`: Similar to `MaximizeSigmoidObjective`, but the objective is to minimize the output variable(s).
-- `TargetObjective`: The objective is to reach a target value for the output variable(s).
+- `TargetObjective`: The objective is to reach a target value for the output variable(s). `TargetObjective` is of type `ConstrainedObjective` as `MaximizeSigmoidObjective` or `MinimizeSigmoidObjective`, i.e., it becomes one if the value is in the target region and falls asymptorically to zero outside that region.
-- `CloseToTargetObjective`: **TODO**: Ask Johannes what is the difference to TargetObjective and how it is used (multiobjective optimization?)
+- `CloseToTargetObjective`: This objective measures the difference to a target value.
+Such an objective is often meaningful to minimize in a multiobjective optimization, and thus be included in the pareto front.
+Note that also the objectives of type `ConstrainedObjective` can be used in multiobjective optimization, but for that at least two targets of type `MaximizeSigmoidObjective`,`MinimizeSigmoidObjective` or `TargetObjective` are needed.
-- `ConstrainedCategoricalObjective`: Categorical objective where for each output variable a probability vector for the categories is given. **TODO**: Ask Johannes if this is correct
+- `ConstrainedCategoricalObjective`: Categorical objective where for each output variable a probability vector for the categories is given.

 If many outputs are defined, then different weights can be attributed as optional argument `w`.
 More detailed descriptions for the individual objecrives can be found in the [API documentation](https://experimental-design.github.io/bofire/ref-objectives/).